Economic Growth, Cycles and Policy

 In the case of Greece:

-• costs were also partly determined by international markets due to the import
+• costs were also partly determined by international markets due to imports

-• governments has to rely too much on increasing valued added-takex that leads to an increase in prices.
+• governments had to rely too much on increasing value-added taxes that led to an increase in prices.

 2.3.
 Control of Interest Rates and Taylor Rule